XiaWenjun1/CW2024/README.md

 - **LevelThree**: Enemies and bosses exist at the same time.
 The winning condition is to defeat the boss and kill a certain number of enemy planes, which both conditions must be met.
 (To reduce the difficulty of the game.
 When user reach the number of enemy plane killed, no more enemy plane spawn.)
 Target hint and ScoreBoard will show in left bottom of screen.
+- **LevelFour**: 2 Bosses.
+User should destroy both of them to win the game.

 ### Sound Effects and Background Music